IBMSPadmin/beta/docs/README.md

   <source src="videos/spadmin.mov">
 </video>

-We've created this page where you can try our new program called **spadmin.py** out before the final release and share any bugs or comments with us.
+We've created this page where you can try our new program called **spadmin.py** out and share any bugs or comments with us.

 # Introduction